-Vaccine uptake rates for 2020-21 will be reported in the bulletin later in the season.
+Vaccine uptake rates for 2021-22 will be reported in the bulletin later in the season (initial reports may not match previous year's data formatting as a result of the introduction of the new Vaccine Management System (VMS)).
 Uptake rates for the previous two seasons are shown below.